derekbarbosa/Pokemon/README.md

-# pa4-derekbarbosa
+# Pokemon
-pa4-derekbarbosa created by GitHub Classroom
+a C++ Pokemon game created by Derek Barbosa for EC 327 with Professor Densmore

 first commit
 --edited slight errors in model.cpp function &  view functions when trying to determine why User Input commands "weren't doing anything" (i assumed view and model were broken)